bradleyplaydon/CSGOSkinfo/README.md

   * **212529** secondary backgrounds that content sits inside.
   * **EEFFEE** for text within secondary backgrounds.
   * **FFAE51** for hovering over white links.

+#### Fonts
+  To decide which fonts I want to use I used [dafont](https://www.dafont.com/) to find a font which was similar to the kind of website I wanted something which had game aspects to it I have chose to use [Gameplay](https://www.dafont.com/gameplay.font) for titles, subtitles and links as for body text I chose [Game Over Cre](https://www.dafont.com/game-over-cre.font) as this is similar but also includes lowercase fonts.